hyperdefined/BuildNotifier/README.md

 ## Features
 * Logs to console on startup if there are any new versions.
-* Anyone who is opped or has `paperupdater.message` will receieve a message in game on join if there's a new version.
+* Anyone who is OP or has `buildnotifier.message` will receive a message in game on join if there's a new version.

 ## License
 This plugin is released under GNU General Public License v3.
-See [LICENSE](https://github.com/hyperdefined/PaperUpdater/blob/master/LICENSE).
+See [LICENSE](https://github.com/hyperdefined/BuildNotifier/blob/master/LICENSE).